kevinchou723/hackernews-node/README.md

 # GraphQL server with graphql-yoga and Prisma

+A lot of comments and notes are still work in progress

 This Repo was based on the tutorial from [howtographql](https://www.howtographql.com/graphql-js/0-introduction/)

 ## List of dependencies to install